 So you’ve been thinking of switching gas and electricity suppliers to get a better deal, but where should you start?
 Not only are there now ten different suppliers on the Irish market to choose from, there also seem to be countless different plan types to decipher, and it can be very confusing trying to figure you out which one will cater best to your individual needs as a customer (of course, we make it super easy with our price comparison calculator, so be sure to check it out while we have you here!)

-For example, let’s say you get your electricity from Electric Ireland and your gas from Bord Gáis; you’re on standard rates for both and you consume an average amount of both during the course of a year.
+For example, let’s say you get your electricity from Electric Ireland and your gas from Bord Gáis; you’re on standard rates for both (meaning that you're out of contract and don't have any special introductory discounts in play), and you consume an average amount of both during the course of a year.